Superrigidity of maximal measurable cocycles of complex hyperbolic lattices: Preliminaries

 The goal of this section is to introduce the notion of boundary for a generic locally compact and second countable group $\Gamma$.
 This definition is due to Bader and Furman and we refer to \cite{BF14} for further details.
 We point out that in \cite{BF14} the authors first provide the more general definition of boundary pairs and then the one of $\Gamma$-boundary, but here we will not deal with pairs.
 The objects that we introduce in this section are the main characters of Theorem \ref{thm_boundary_map} and of Section \ref{section_boundary_map}.

-We start with the following first refinement of the notion of ergodic space. \begin{defn} A Lebesgue $\Gamma$-space $(X,\mu_X)$ is \emph{isometrically ergodic} if for any isometric action $\Gamma\rightarrow \Isom(M,d)$ on a separable metric space $(M,d)$, any $\Gamma$-equivariant measurable map $X\rightarrow M$ is essentially constant. \end{defn} We note that an isometrically ergodic action is actually ergodic, taking as $M$ the space $\{0,1\}$ with the trivial $\Gamma$-action.
-For our goal, we need a further refinement of isometric ergodicity.
+We start with the following first refinement of the notion of ergodic space. \begin{defn} A Lebesgue $\Gamma$-space $(X,\mu_X)$ is \emph{metrically ergodic} if for any isometric action $\Gamma\rightarrow \Isom(M,d)$ on a separable metric space $(M,d)$, any $\Gamma$-equivariant measurable map $X\rightarrow M$ is essentially constant. \end{defn} We note that a metrically ergodic action is actually ergodic, taking as $M$ the space $\{0,1\}$ with the trivial $\Gamma$-action.
+For our goal, we need a further refinement of metric ergodicity.
 Before doing that, we give the definition of relative $\Gamma$-isometric action. \begin{defn} A metric on a Borel function $p:M\rightarrow T$ between standard Borel probability spaces is a function $d:M\times_T M \rightarrow [0,\infty)$ whose restriction $d_{|p^{-1}(t)}$ on each $p$-fiber is a separable metric.